Tuesday, December 11, 2018

 Uncertain Lives

-Eventually, the band took a break, and they had a chance to sit and talk a little.
+Eventually, the band took a break, so they had a chance to sit and talk a little.
 She learned that he was a young Irishman called Jimmy from a large family named Flagg, but he was vague when she asked him about his employment.
 Yet he was funny and smart, and like her he definitely liked to have fun.
 "You know," Jimmy told her, "I really believe that life is one big party!
-And you know what else, it's MY party and I'm going to live it to the fullest!"
+And you know what else, it's MY party and I'm going to enjoy it to the fullest!"
 She smiled at his confidence and enthusiasm, then blushed with delight when he told her, "You know Irene, it could be OUR party!"
 He asked her if she was coming to Lorraine Hall to dance by the lake the following weekend.
 She heard herself saying yes.

-Now, as she continued to pack, the Roaring 20's seemed to be in the long ago past, swept away by the current hardships of the Depression.
-The aftermath of The Crash was not much of a time for ballroom dancing.
-Yet, there were nights when they had been drinking, and they would try to recapture the light frivolity of those days.
-They took out the Victrola, pulled to one side the kitchen table and chairs, and as the children looked on, both delighted and bewildered, they would dance around the kitchen, Irene with her eyes often closed, trying to feel again the magic of that vanished era.
+Yet, there were nights when they had been drinking and Irene and Jimmy would try to recapture some spirit of the optimistic frivolity of those days.
+They took out the Victrola from the closet in their apartment, pulled to one side the kitchen table and chairs, and as the children looked on, delighted and bewildered, they watched their parents dance around the kitchen, Irene with her eyes closed, trying to feel again that she was back in the Butterfly Ballroom and living the magic of that vanished era.

 From his base at the Butterfly Ballroom in Springfield, Massachusetts, McEnelly and his band toured the Eastern Seaboard in the 1920s playing dances and competing in "battles of the bands" (famously “beating” the Jean Goldkette band on one occasion).